top of page

 Copy of Copy of Untitled.png

-The last iteration of the Donation Application and policy that I created for ease on both my end and the non-profits'.
+The last iteration of the Donation Application and policy I created for ease on both my end and the non-profits'.

 Yellow Scene Marketing Seminar

-Outcome: Selling out attendee seats available at the seminar venue.
+Results: Selling out attendee seats available at the seminar venue.

 IMG_5536_edited.jpg